angt/glorytun/README.md

    This is the main feature of Glorytun that allows to build an SD-WAN like service.
    This allows a TCP connection to explore and exploit multiple links without being disconnected.

+ * **Traffic shaping**

+   Shaping is very important in network, it allows to keep a low latency without sacrificing the bandwidth.
+   It also helps the multipath scheduler to make better decisions.
+   Currently it must be configured by hand, but soon Glorytun will do it for you.

  * **Path MTU discovery without ICMP**

    Bad MTU configuration is a very common problem in the world of VPN.
    As it is critical, Glorytun will try to setup it correctly by guessing its value.
    It doesn't rely on ICMP Next-hop MTU to avoid black holes.
    In asymmetric situations the minimum MTU is selected.

- * **Dynamic and automatic traffic shaping (work in progress)**

-   Shaping is very important in network, it allows to keep a low latency without sacrificing the bandwidth.
-   As it is hard to setup, especially in the case of 4G, Glorytun will do it for you.

 ## Build and Install